Elizabeth Jacobs (anthropologist)

 Elizabeth Derr Jacobs (1903 – May 21, 1983) was an anthropologist specializing in the native cultures of the Pacific Northwest.
 She is known particularly for her work on the Nehalem Tillamook, the northernmost subgroup of the Tillamook, whom she studied in the 1930s.
 She then turned away from anthropology to pursue a career as a psychotherapist, returning to anthropology after her retirement in 1975.

 Life and work

 Born in 1903 as Elizabeth Louise Derr in Heron, Montana, she grew up near Clark Fork, Idaho and earned a bachelor's degree in English from the University of Washington in Seattle in 1930.
 With a new focus on pre-med, she took two courses before changing her mind again.
 Hoping to become a psychiatrist, she attended the University of Minnesota Medical School in Duluth in 1932–1933, before her funds ran out, which caused her to leave her university studies entirely.
 She returned to Seattle and to her University of Washington anthropologist-husband Melville Jacobs, whom she had married on January 3, 1931.
+The couple were members of the Communist Party USA until the mid-1940s.